robparker29/SOC2-starter-kit/README.md

 Welcome to the **SOC 2 Compliance Starter Kit** — a practical, open-source resource for startups and small security teams preparing for a SOC 2 audit.
 This project combines real-world audit experience with lightweight automation to help teams build a defensible security and compliance program without slowing down engineering.

 ---
+## 🤓 About Me

+I’m a GRC Security Analyst with a background in auditing and scripting.
+This project is an ongoing effort to make compliance more actionable, accessible, and automated.
+You can reach me via LinkedIn at linkedin.com/in/parker-w-robertson.

 ## 🔍 About This Project